-New Scots outcome(s) and theme(s) connections; communities, culture and social connections Project aim To share traditional Syrian food with the Edinburgh community and provide employment for Syrian refugees within Edinburgh Organisation(s) involved in delivery Geographical reach of project Cyrenians Edinburgh wide - (though some folk have Refugee and Migration Team - City of come from Glasgow/Borders for the Supper Edinburgh Council clubs) Description of project The Syrian Supper Club runs twice monthly.
-Two chefs prepare and cook a traditional Syrian meal - the current chefs are a husband and wife team - though the wife is the main participant - being one of the founder members of the project and currently working on other projects with the Cyreniar is as well.
+connections; communities, culture and social connections

+To share traditional Syrian food with the Edinburgh community and provide employment for Syrian refugees within Edinburgh

+Organisation(s) involved in delivery Geographical reach of project Cyrenians Edinburgh wide - (though some folk have Refugee and Migration Team - City of Edinburgh Council come from Glasgow/Borders for the Supper clubs)

+The Syrian Supper Club runs twice monthly.
+Two chefs prepare and cook a traditional Syrian meal - the current chefs are a husband and wife team - though the wife is the main participant - being one of the founder members of the project and currently working on other projects with the Cyrenians as well.